AdobeDocs/experience-manager-65.en/help/sites-administering/cug.md

    ![screenshot_2018-10-30at145502](assets/screenshot_2018-10-30at145502.png)

-1. Press the **Create** button in the top right corner, in order to create a new group.
+1. Press the **Create** button in the top right corner, to create a new group.
 1. Name your new group; for example, `cug_access`.

    ![screenshot_2018-10-30at151459](assets/screenshot_2018-10-30at151459.png)